If your ex-partner has left your home

 Send 3 copies of your application to your nearest court.
 You can send your application by email or post, or hand it in at the court.
 You can find contact details for your nearest court.
 They'll arrange for a copy to be sent to your ex-partner and will ask them to write their own witness statement.

 Going to the hearing

-Your hearing will usually be held at your nearest housing possessions court.
+Your hearing will be held at your nearest family court.
 In most cases, the only people other than the court staff will be you, your ex-partner and either of your solicitors.

 At the end of the hearing, the court will either decide: